Excerpt from the book:

 He squinted.
 “How’d you know that?”

 “Have you called any other law enforcement people?”
-I tried to keep a lid on an escalating sense of urgency.
+I tried to keep a lid on

 “Not yet.”